AtanuPanja/LGMVIP-Web-Task-01/README.md

 ## Additional Features
-The tasks persist on reload, is opened again from the same browser, because the tasks are stored in localStorage.
+The tasks persist on reload, when the website is opened again from the same browser.